wetory/sql-server-replication-monitoring/README.md

 ## Execution of stored procedures

-OK so you are all set now and you can start enjoying new stored procedures.
-You can use RestoreDatabase procedure to make common restore to standalone SQL Server database or you can use it to refresh database that is part of Availability Group
+OK so you are all set now and you can start enjoying new stored procedure.
+You can use it just for manual check if all subscribers using your distribution servers are working.
+Or you can use it in your further T-SQL development where replication state plays major role.
+What is prepared for you is using this procedure in SQL Agent job informing you where there is some problem.

-For detailed description of what is each procedure doing behind the scenes look into [documentation file](docs/SQL%20Server%20Database%20Restore%20-%20documentation.pdf) or go through messages after its execution.

 ### Simple run for checking actual state (no parameters)*
 ```